Home » Geography » Submarine Canyons

 1. Bank

 A bank is a flat-topped elevation, usually located in the continental margins.
 Erosional and depositional activities are the major factors for the formation of banks.
-There is a thin layer of water over the bank; however, the depth is sufficient for navigation.
-They are productive sites for fisheries.
-For example the Dogger Bank in the North Sea and the Grand Banks of the North-Western Atlantic.
+There’s a shallow layer of water over the bank, but it’s deep enough for boats to pass.
+These areas are great for fishing, like the Dogger Bank in the North Sea and the Grand Banks in the North-Western Atlantic.

 2. Shoal

-Shoal is an accumulation of sediment in a river channel or on a continental shelf that is potentially dangerous to ships.
-It is conventionally taken to be less than 10 m (33 feet) below water level at low tide on the continental shelf.
+A shoal is a buildup of sediment in a river or on a continental shelf that can be risky for ships.
+It is usually considered to be less than 10 meters underwater at low tide on the continental shelf.

 3. Reef